Sign up to our Newsletter

 Take A Gap Year

 Another way to reduce the cost of law school is to take a gap year.
-The function of this suggestion is twofold: you can save up for law school, or you can become a more impressive candidate.
+The function of this suggestion is twofold: you can save up for law school and become a more impressive candidate.

 By taking a gap year, you can work full-time to begin saving up enough money to pay off some of the costs of tuition and take out fewer student loans.
 You may also be employed by a company that provides tuition reimbursement, allowing you to pursue a legal education for free while working.